anza-xyz/agave/thread-manager/README.md

 would occur if Rayon was entirely unaware it was running side-by-side with tokio, and each was to spawn as many threads as there are cores.

+## Thread pool mapping
+Thread manager will, by default, look for a particular named pool, e.g. "solGossip".
+Matching is done independently for each type of runtime.
+However, if no named pool is found, it will fall back to the "default" thread pool of the same type (if specified in the config).
+If the default pool is not specified, thread pool lookup will fail.

+Multiple names can point to the same pool.
+For example, "solGossipConsume" and "solSigverify" can both be executed on the same rayon pool named "rayonSigverify".
+This, in principle, allows some degree of runtime sharing between different crates in the codebase without having to manually patch the pointers through.

 # Supported threading models
 ## Affinity
 All threading models allow setting core affinity, but only on linux